 Please email or fax your applications per the directions on the application.
 Please make sure parents fill out the application completely and include all requested documents with their application!

 The Arizona Leadership Foundation reviews all applications for accuracy and makes an award decision based on the applicant’s financial/tuition needs and the funds available for distribution.
 Any personal information that is submitted is kept confidential within the committee.
 All scholarship decisions are the sole discretion of Arizona Leadership Foundation and all award decisions are final.
 We will notify you by email or regular mail as to your student’s scholarship award and to confirm that the award works with the student’s tuition balance.
+Financial aid is distributed by ALF without regard to race, ethnicity, color, national origin, gender/gender-identity, disability, religion, or sexual orientation.

 For public kindergarten, Arizona requires that children must be 5 years old as of September 1, though a school district governing board may allow admitting children into kindergarten who will reach the age of 5 by January 1.
 A kindergarten scholarship applicant must be eligible for kindergarten under public school guidelines.